ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Introduction

-Prior work on attention in deep learning mostly addresses LSTMs (long short-term memory, \newcite{hochreiter1997long}).
-LSTM achieves attention usually in word-to-word scheme, and the word representations mostly encode the \emph{whole context} within the sentence \cite{bahdanau2015neural,entail2016}.
-But it is not clear whether this is the best strategy; e.g., in the AS example in \figref{example}, it is possible to determine that ``how much'' in $s_0$ matches ``\$161.5 million'' in $s_1$ without taking the entire remaining sentence contexts into account.
-This observation was also investigated by \newcite{yao2013automatic} where an information retrieval system retrieves sentences with tokens labeled as DATE by named entity recognition or as CD by part-of-speech tagging if there is a ``when'' question.
+Prior work on attention in deep learning (DL) mostly addresses long short-term memory networks (LSTMs) \cite{hochreiter1997long}.
+LSTMs achieve attention usually in a word-to-word scheme, and word representations mostly encode the \emph{whole context} within the sentence \cite{bahdanau2015neural,entail2016}.
+It is not clear whether this is the best strategy; e.g., in the AS example in \figref{example}, it is possible to determine that ``how much'' in $s_0$ matches ``\$161.5 million'' in $s_1$ without taking the entire sentence contexts into account.
+This observation was also investigated by \newcite{yao2013automatic} where an information retrieval system retrieves sentences with tokens labeled as DATE by named entity recognition or as CD by POS tagging if there is a ``when'' question.
 However, labels or POS tags require extra tools.
 CNNs benefit from incorporating attention into representations of \emph{local phrases} detected by filters; in contrast, LSTMs encode the \emph{whole context} to form attention-based word representations -- a strategy that is more complex than the CNN strategy and (as our experiments suggest) performs less well for some tasks.

 Apart from these differences, it is clear that attention has as much potential for CNNs as it does for LSTMs.
 As far as we know, this is the first NLP paper that incorporates attention into CNNs.
-Our ABCNN gets state-of-the-art in AS and TE tasks, and competitive performance in PI, then obtains further improvements over all three tasks when linguistic features are used.
+Our ABCNNs get state-of-the-art in AS and TE tasks, and competitive performance in PI, then obtains further improvements over all three tasks when linguistic features are used.